 Reviewer assigned by availability, not ownership

-Low-risk changes auto-approve on clean CI
+Low-risk changes auto-approve on clean CI; no human in the loop

 Deploy on merge for non-schema, non-auth changes